daaanishhh002/My-DataScience-Journey/README.md

 ## Dipping Tour Toes in
 1. Learning Python
 2. Mathematics for Data Science
-3. Exploratory Data Science
+3. Introduction to Data Science  and Exploratory Data Science
 4. Excelling with Excel
 5. Introduction to Machine Learning

 ## Stepping Into Deep Waters
 1. Mathematics for Machine Learning
 2. Evaluation Metrics and Model Tuning
-3. Data Cleaning
+3. Data Preprocessing
 4. Feature Engineering
 5. Machine Learning Algorithms